-Stop Kyuubi by running the following in the \$KYUUBI_HOME directory:
+Stop Kyuubi which running at the background by performing the following in the \$KYUUBI\HOME directory:

+'''

-\$ bin/kyuubi stop
+$ bin/kyuubi stop

+'''

 And then, you will see the Kyuubi server waving goodbye to you.

 The Kyuubi server will be stopped immediately while the engine will still be alive for a while.